matthewshan/edu-102-dotnet-code/exercises/durable-execution/README.md

 ## Part A: Add Logging to the Workflow Code

-1. Edit the `TranslationWorkflow.cs` file in the Workflow directory.
+1. In the `Workflow` directory, edit the `TranslationWorkflow.cs` file
 2. Define a Workflow logger at the top of the Workflow function
 3. Add a new line after that to log a message at the Info level
    1. It should mention that the Workflow function has been invoked